Grant Process

 Besides helping other people, it is important that you challenge yourself, learn new skills and develop your own identity and belief in yourself.

 Projects for one or two people will be favoured, though some might require a small group led by one or two project leaders.
-Grants are unlikely to exceed $1,000 – it is meant to be catalyst seed money.
-However, additional funding may be possible, if you can demonstrate why your project may benefit from additional funding.
+Grants are unlikely to exceed $2,000 – it is meant to be catalyst seed money for your projct and help you to stimulate additional funding if required.

 Be original!
 Originality is one way of challenging yourself.
 Do something you haven’t done before.